 It is also advisable to terminate the employee's employment.
 A false security guard report is one of the most serious offenses a security officer can commit.
 It is not something that a company can take a chance on.
 Guards who file a false security report once will likely do it again in the future.

 The next step that should be taken is to meet with the company's attorney.
 The employee will likely face criminal charges of filing a false police report.
 This does not necessarily mean that the company will face criminal charges, but there does exist the possibility that the client could pursue a civil claim against the security provider.
 Thus, consulting legal counsel is a wise step that shouldn't be delayed.

-Finally, bring the security team together and retrain them in the proper steps and procedures for filing reports.
+Finally, bring the team together and retrain you officers in the proper steps and procedures for filing accurate security reports.
 Make sure that they have a thorough understanding of the information they must include.
 During this training, remind them the importance of accuracy, and not including information that is an outright falsehood or extrapolation of known details.